xuqiantong/NY_Auto/README.md

 - Log in as the administrater.
 All the five tables are listed in the `DATA_BASE` section.
 - The administrator has the access to view, add, delete and modifiey any entry of data in any table.
 - Information about all the original vehicles and customers are already loaded into the database.
-- If someone want to sell a vehicle, contact information about the seller will be stored in `Customer` and information about the new vehicle will be stored in `Vehicle` as a new entry.
+- If someone want to sell a vehicle, contact information about the seller will be stored in `Customers` and information about the new vehicle will be stored in `Vehicles` as a new entry.
 Once any employee has checked and validated those vehicle information, administrator can simply check the `valid` filed of the vehicle, so that it is ready to be shown on the website.
+-